nvlbg/game/README.md

 - MAP - the level that will be started.
 It must be saved in public/data/maps/
 - FPS - the frame rate on the server update loop.
 Default: 60
 - PORT - the port the server will be started
 - CORRECTION_TIME_STEP - in what interval should corrections be sent.
-Default: 3000
+Default: 3000 (currently, and most probably, this won't be used because I chose to use a different approach in dealing with networking)
 - FRIENDLY_FIRE - should friendly fire be on

 How to build with Grunt